 Environmental science is an interdisciplinary major.
 This means that in the sophomore year each student identifies a possible career goal and selects a specialization that will provide knowledge and skills in preparation for future employment.

 Students may select a study abroad semester to provide an environmental experience within a new culture.
 Internships in the host country are part of the international opportunity.

 The capstone Environmental Impact Statement course gives all students experience in researching and evaluating solutions to a local environmental issue.
 Working as part of a team, students find solutions to real-world problems, many of which are implemented on the campus or within the larger community

 Opportunities for student led activities also are available within specialized student groups.
-Some students also help bring sustainability to campus, working with the Center for Environmental Programs and the campus Sustainability Coordinator.
+Some students also help bring sustainability to campus, working with the Office of Campus Sustainability.

 High school biology, chemistry and physics are valuable indicators of scientific aptitudes and provide a background for effective college work in environmental science.

 Completing the requirements for high school graduation is necessary for admission to BGSU, but only finishing the minimum coursework will leave you unprepared for college.
 Consider taking four years of mathematics instead of the three that are required.
 Two, three or even four years of the same foreign language is excellent for preparation for college.
 You will also benefit from competency in computer use.

 BGSU recently brought together the degree programs in Environmental Health, Environmental Science, and Environmental policy and Analysis into a single department.
 This change has expanded our faculty and physical resources, and helps us integrate among complementary disciplines.
 We believe that our department puts BGSU on the forefront preparing students for their careers and to take advantage of future opportunities in a rapidly changing world.

 BGSU's website for future students contains University highlights, admissions procedures, financial aid information and many department profiles.
 It can be accessed at www.bgsu.edu.